FreddyVRetro/ISA-PicoMEM/drivers/README.md

 The Driver is able to detect the PicoMEM, the EMS Port and Address.
 Then, /p and /i parameters are not needed.

+##PMINIT.EXE

+PicoMEM Initialisation tool.<br />
+I will regularly update the tools to add init fonctions when DOS is Booted.<br />

+To enable the Key Shortcut: (Left Shift + Ctrl + F1 for information and F2 For A: Floppy change)<br />
+PMINIT /k